The Empress, the Alembic and the Secret Fire

 Threefold alchemy ‘flag’ from Notre Dame, Noblet and Payen Empress details.

 All these raw, heavy materials, still in their ‘vulgar’ state almost appear to weigh her down.
-Mythically speaking, since the Emperor evokes Pluto (aka Dionysus, aka Osiris), his partner must also evoke Persephone, Queen of the Dead and personification of Spring regeneration.
+Mythically speaking, if the Emperor evokes Pluto (aka Dionysus, aka Osiris), his partner must also evoke Persephone, Queen of the Dead and personification of Spring regeneration.
 The ‘M’ shape of her blue skirt is the age-old symbol for water.
 Maya or Maia is mother ocean/womb, and Maria is literally ‘Maia with fire (R/Ur) in her belly’ (covered by red vest).
 The perennial fountain?
 Or an alembic?
 I like to think of her eagle shield as the ultrasound screen, and her sceptre as the transducer.
 But again, M might just stand for MERCURY, here in female form (remember, with 3s, the process, container and its contents are as one).

 Noblet, Dodal and two versions of Conver Empress card